 The Moraine Fire was discovered on August 21 after substantial lightning occurred over the area.
 It is located within the Sequoia - Kings Canyon Wilderness, southeast of Cedar Grove, Kings Canyon National Park.
-There is no threat to life or property at this time and Cedar Grove remains open to day-use visitation.
+There is no threat to life or property at this time.

 Wilderness travel is still allowed in this area with a valid wilderness permit.
 However, please use caution and follow all posted trail signs.